>Probably won't be watching or reading anything for quite some time. Leave a rec. if you please though.

 example: NGE [EoE to be specific] (although my score for this one ranges from 8-9).

 exception/s: Death Note - has quite the cliched premise (watch the ending) however I do not see the premise as the main point of the story, it is the plot rather.
 I appraise Death Note based on that, NOT on its depth.
-Besides, I see no point as to why every series has to contain considerable amount of depth, as long as it is NOT without depth it should be fine.
-A series that has an exceptional premise and concept and exceptional depth with a paramount execution is another story though.
+Besides, I see no point as to why every series has to contain considerable amount of depth, as long as it is with considerable depth it should be fine.
+A series that has an exceptional premise, concept and depth with a paramount execution is another story though.

 7 - Good.
 Cut-off score for most rom-com and generically-themed entries, if it does an exceptional job at it, it MIGHT get an 8.
 This is also a cut-off score for entries which haven't adequately and/or profoundly expound on its premise.
 That is to say; even if an entry does a great job on execution, that alone does not qualify for it to garner more than 7.
 The entry has to state something more than the obvious.
 Even entries with a profound premise will not get an 8 if all it does is simply reiterate what the premise is.
 Most of my 7s are such.